 From Amish Roots to a Life Redeemed

 I was born into the Amish world — quiet, strict, and often confusing.
 But behind the rules and simplicity was a storm I didn’t know how to face.
 Addiction, anger, rejection — it nearly consumed me.
 But God met me in the middle of my mess.
 Today, I’m walking in freedom, purpose, and hope.
-This is my story — not of perfection, but of transformation.

 The Early Years: Growing Up Amish

 I was adopted into an Amish family as a baby.
 My childhood was filled with silence and confusion — never truly feeling like I belonged.
 I struggled deeply with rejection, and over time, those emotions turned into anger, bitterness, and self-destruction.
 By the time I was 11, I had already fallen into addiction.
-By 14, I was fighting with my family daily, angry at the world and at myself.

 Breaking Point & Rock Bottom